- Programs & Services

 The majority of bariatric surgical procedures include a restrictive component, meaning that the procedure will limit or restrict the amount of food a person can eat.
 These procedures make a patient feel full and satisfied even after eating a small amount of food.
 The laparoscopic adjustable gastric banding (LAGB) is entirely a restrictive procedure.
 Other commonly performed procedures include laparoscopic Roux-en-Y gastric bypass (LRYGB), sleeve gastrectomy, and pancreatic diversion with duodenal switch.
 These procedures result in weight loss by diverting nutrients from the duodenum and altering the endocrine and absorptive functions of the gut.
-Gastric plication is another technique that offers more options to obese patients seeking surgical weight loss.

-At Marina del Rey Hospital, our minimally invasive surgical techniques help patients experience less pain and postoperative scarring, resulting in a faster recovery time and a quicker return to normal activities.
+At Cedars-Sinai Marina del Rey Hospital, our minimally invasive surgical techniques help patients experience less pain and postoperative scarring, resulting in a faster recovery time and a quicker return to normal activities.

 All medical treatment for metabolic syndrome will include a well-structured and guided weight loss program that focuses on eating healthy, exercising regularly, and developing a calorie deficit.
-At Marina del Rey Hospital, we also advise physical therapy, psychological services, and support groups, because we believe all-around support makes it easier to maintain good nutrition.
+At Cedars-Sinai Marina del Rey Hospital, we also advise physical therapy, psychological services, and support groups, because we believe all-around support makes it easier to maintain good nutrition.